-Developing technology guidelines.
-The Center's efforts include the development of comprehensive guides for law enforcement and other appropriate criminal justice practitioners that describe how to plan for, select, and implement technology solutions based on actual experience with application of the technology in practice.
-Examples of existing guides include: A Guide for Applying Information Technology for Law Enforcement, Guide for the Selection of Commercial Explosives Detection Systems for Law Enforcement Applications, and Understanding Wireless Communications in Public Safety.

-Providing technology assistance and support to criminal justice agencies on a national basis.
+- Developing and/or updating technology guidelines.
+The Center's efforts will include the development of comprehensive guides for crime laboratories, forensic service practitioners, law enforcement, and other appropriate criminal justice practitioners that describe how to plan for, select, and implement technology solutions based on actual experience with application of the technology in practice.
+Examples of existing guides include: Crime Scene Investigation: A Guide for Law Enforcement and Death Investigation: A Guide for the Scene Investigator.
+Topics for additional guides may be discussed with NIJ and initiated with their approval. - Providing technology assistance and support to criminal justice agencies on a national basis.
 The Center is expected to provide specialized technology assistance within its particular technology areas of responsibility.
-These efforts will focus on providing science and engineering advice and support to assist first adopter law enforcement, corrections, and other criminal justice agencies with the use of new technologies or the adaptation of existing technologies to enhance their effectiveness, efficiency, and safety.
-The Center will be expected to provide, in its specialty area, national expertise for the criminal justice community's ongoing efforts to continuously improve operations through the adoption of new tools and methods.
-(Note: The Center will not be funded or expected to provide assistance to agencies that are adopting technologies that are well established in practice.)
-Appropriate assistance is to be provided to all facets of the criminal justice community, including small and rural law enforcement, corrections, school resource officers, or other tribal, State, and local practitioner communities.
-As part of these efforts, NIJ is interested in having the Center implement a web-based resource center.
+These efforts will focus on providing science and engineering advice and support to assist first-adopter law enforcement, crime laboratory, forensic service provider, corrections, and other criminal justice agencies with the use of new technologies or the adaptation of existing technologies to enhance their effectiveness, efficiency, and safety.
+The Center will be expected to provide national expertise for the criminal justice community's ongoing efforts to continuously improve operations through the adoption of new tools and methods.
+(Note: The Center will not fund or provide assistance to agencies that are adopting technologies that are well established in practice.)
+Appropriate assistance will be provided to all facets of the criminal justice community, including small and rural law enforcement, corrections, forensic service providers, school resource officers, or other State and local practitioner communities.